 - c.
 Has at least one (1) year of experience in public health, hospital, or long-term care nursing; - d.
 Has a minimum of six (6) hours relevant in-service training per calendar year (The annual in-service requirement will be pro-rated based on the month of hire for the first calendar year of employment).
 Each staff member's personnel file must contain a summary of their in-service training for the year.
-The summary must include the date of the training, name and title of trainer, the subject or title of the training and the total number of in-service hours earned. - e.
+The summary must include the date of the training, signature and title of trainer, signature of employee, the subject or title of the training and the total number of in-service hours earned.
+SCDHHS has developed a form called "Annual In-Service Documentation" form which must be used to document in-service training. - e.
 Ensure that nurses serving pediatric participants have at least one year of pediatric nursing experience in a clinical setting or have successfully completed a SCDHHS-approved adult to pediatric training program.
 Providers interested in presenting their adult to pediatric training program to SCDHHS for review should contact the Children's Private Duty Nursing (CPDN) Program Coordinator.
 SCDHHS will inform the provider in writing if/when the training program is approved.
 Once approved, providers may not make changes to their pediatric training program without prior approval by SCDHHS.

-f.
-Ensure that nurses serving pediatric participants are additionally trained in caring for children with a tracheostomy, mechanical ventilation, gastric or jejunostomy tubes, and indwelling catheters.
+- f.
+Ensure that nurses serving participants with any of the following medical conditions must have additional training in caringfor the person's medical needs:

+- tracheostomy,

+- mechanical ventilation,

+- gastric or jejunostomy tubes,

+- and indwelling catheters.